 Ever since this iconic scene hit the big screen, it set the bar for how a movie should introduce a character like Hannibal Lecter.

 The slow pacing builds toward an explosive chaotic conclusion.
-The camera is uncomfortably close to Anthony Hopkin's face, forcing an intimacy that you really don't want to have with someone like Hannibal Lecter.
+The camera is uncomfortably close to Anthony Hopkins's face, forcing an intimacy that you really don't want to have with someone like Hannibal Lecter.

 By the time Clarice Starling runs out, you're right there with her, unable to escape the dungeon quickly enough.
 It's the kind of scene you can't help but return to, again and again.